digital-asset/daml/docs/source/daml/intro/6_Parties.rst

 6 Parties and authority
 =======================

-DAML is designed for distributed applications involving mutually distrusting parties.
+Daml is designed for distributed applications involving mutually distrusting parties.
 In a well-constructed contract model, all parties have strong guarantees that nobody cheats or circumvents the rules laid out by templates and choices.

-In this section you will learn about DAML's authorization rules and how to develop contract models that give all parties the required guarantees.
+In this section you will learn about Daml's authorization rules and how to develop contract models that give all parties the required guarantees.
 In particular, you'll learn how to:

 - Pass authority from one contract to another
 - Write advanced choices
-- Reason through DAML's Authorization model
+- Reason through Daml's Authorization model

 .. hint::